 Chop onion and mince garlic.
 Slice carrots.

-In the steep-sided 12” skillet over medium to med-high heat add two tablespoons oil.
+In the steep-sided 12” skillet (click on to purchase) over medium to med-high heat add two tablespoons oil.

 Dredge meat in flour (light coat) and cook without moving for 4-6 minutes until browned (be careful not to burn).